Story by Isabella Reilly

 “I remember thinking, ‘Wow, this COVID thing is that serious?’”
 Lee said.
 “Before this, I thought it was something that would blow over.”

-But it didn’t blow over.
-Lee’s high school, The Burlington School in Burlington, North Carolina, quickly transitioned to remote learning, and the friendly faces Lee had waved to by her locker mere weeks prior she now only saw in small boxes via Google Meet.
+Lee’s high school, the Burlington School in Burlington, North Carolina, transitioned to remote learning, and the friendly faces Lee had waved to by her locker days earlier she now saw only in small boxes via Google Meet.

 “I developed these very obsessive-compulsive behaviors, and it was interfering with my relationships, with my perception of myself, and with my goals and aspirations,” Lee said.
 “If there’s one good thing that came out of the pandemic, it’s that it gave me the self-awareness that I needed to understand my phone and social media was taking over my life.”

-She needed to remove the temptation to check her phone.
-So, she settled on deleting her social media apps for one week, hoping it would help her spend less time on her phone.
-The first few days, Lee recalled, her thumb hovered over the spots on her homescreen where Snapchat, Instagram and TikTok used to live.
+She deleted her social media apps for one week, hoping it would help her spend less time on her phone.
+The first few days, her thumb hovered over the spots on her home screen where Snapchat, Instagram and TikTok used to live.
 But it did get easier.

-During her 7-day hiatus, Lee said the results were incredible.
-She found herself running longer than she used to.
+During her 7-day hiatus, the results were impressive.
+She ran longer than she used to.
 She picked up her pen more, handwriting “thank you” and “I appreciate you” letters to friends and teachers in loopy cursive.

 “I had also developed this higher tolerance for boredom,” Lee said.
 “I could just live and not be tempted to fill the time and space (with my phone).”

-The results were so incredible, Lee said, that she wanted to take it one step further.
+The results were so impressive, Lee wanted to take it a step further.
 This time, she would delete social media for two months.

 “I chose that time frame because I knew it would be good to document what I was feeling,” she said.
 “I wanted to visibly see a change in behavior through a relatively short time.”